 even though we had not actually chosen to display Site as a selected field in the report.

-The report now only shows Cold/Flu and Doctor/Hospital Appointment from 1st January 2020 and only for those occurrences from Witheridge, one of our sites.
+The report now only shows Sickness & Absence and Covid-19 With Symptoms from 1st January 2023 and only for those occurrences from Farndon Fields, one of our sites.

 Time off start date